cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 respect to sender compromise can be lost completely.

-Such a situation could also lead to the reuse of the same KEM shared secret and thus to the reuse of same (key, nonce) pairs for the AEAD.
+Such a situation could also lead to the reuse of the same KEM shared secret and thus to the reuse of same key-nonce pairs for the AEAD.
 The AEADs specified in this document are not secure in case of nonce reuse.
-This is another attack vector against confidentiality in case of bad ephemeral randomness.
+This attack vector is particularly relevant in authenticated modes because knowledge of the ephemeral randomness is not enough to derive `shared_secret` in these modes.

 One way for applications to mitigate the impacts of bad ephemeral randomness is to combine ephemeral randomness with a local long-term secret that has been